beginning of content

 Key facts

-• Excessive or uncontrollable sweating, also known as hyperhidrosis, can be very distressing and embarrassing, but it's quite common.
+• Excessive or uncontrollable sweating (hyperhidrosis) can be very distressing and embarrassing, but it's quite common.

-• People with hyperhidrosis sweat a lot for no apparent reason, even when they aren’t hot and not exercising.
+• People with hyperhidrosis sweat a lot for no apparent reason, even when they aren't hot or exercising.

-• Usually, excessive sweating is not associated with illness or disease, but occasionally there is a medical reason that might cause you to sweat excessively.
+• Usually, excessive sweating is not caused by an illness or disease, but occasionally there is a medical reason that might cause you to sweat excessively.

-• Your doctor can help you understand the cases of your hyperhidrosis, check for any underlying conditions and suggest treatment and management options.
+• Your doctor can help you understand the cause of your hyperhidrosis, and suggest treatment and management options.

-• There are lifestyle strategies that can also help you manage your situation.
-If you are distressed by your condition, it can help to talk to a counsellor or psychologist.
+• If you are distressed by your condition, it can help to talk to a counsellor or psychologist.

 What is excessive sweating?

-Sweating normally happens when you get very hot or exercise.
-Your nervous system triggers the sweat glands to produce fluid that evaporates and cools your body.
-You can also sweat sometimes if you’re feeling anxious or nervous.
+Normally, when you get very hot or exercise, your nervous system causes your sweat glands to produce fluid that evaporates and cools your body.
+You may also sweat if you're feeling nervous or stressed.

 What causes excessive sweating?

-Most people with excessive sweating have a condition called ‘idiopathic hyperhidrosis’.
+Most people with excessive sweating have a condition called 'idiopathic hyperhidrosis'.
 This means that the cause is unknown.
-It’s possible that the nerves that usually make you sweat may become overactive and trigger the sweat glands even without heat or physical activity.
+It's possible that the nerves that usually make you sweat become overactive and start the sweat glands even without heat or physical activity.

 This type of hyperhidrosis often runs in families.
-It can be worse if you are nervous or stressed.
-It most commonly affects your armpits, then your palms and feet and least commonly your face.
+It often affects your armpits, then your palms and feet and least commonly your face.

 Some medicines can also cause excessive sweating.